 2. Idea Fulfilment

 The translation of ideas into the hard currency of real deployments.
-This doesn't necessarily mean commercialisation – it's just as important to create new ways of working and alternative service models.
+This doesn’t necessarily mean commercialisation – it’s just as essential to creating new ways of working and alternative service models.

 3. Minimal Bureaucracy